Coal miners urge Congress extension of black lung funding

 LOUISVILLE, Ky.
 (AP) — Former Appalachian coal miners and supporters are in Washington this week to urge lawmakers to extend a tax that benefits miners sick with black lung disease.

-The excise tax paid by coal companies funds the Black Lung Disability Trust Fund, but the tax is set to decrease by half at the end of the year.
+The excise tax paid by coal companies funds the Black Lung Disability Trust Fund, but if Congress doesn’t act the tax will decrease by about 55 percent at the end of the year.

-Calling it a matter of life and death, supporters say the fund could be in jeopardy without the extension.
-Kenny Fleming had to retire early from coal mining in eastern Kentucky when he got sick.
-He called the fund a “lifesaver.”
+Calling it a matter of life and death, supporters said the fund could be halved without the extension.

-Rates of black lung, an incurable disease, have been on the rise in Appalachia in recent years.
+Kenny Fleming recalls working in an eastern Kentucky mine owned by Massey Energy that had dust so thick you “couldn’t see your hand in front of your face.”
+Fleming, 59, had to retire early from coal mining when he got sick with black lung.

 Most Read Business Stories